Tanglewood, Houston: George H. W. Bush in Tanglewood

-Future U.S. president George H. W. and first Lady Barbara Bush lived in the Tanglewood area for a long period of time.
+Former U.S. president George H. W. and first Lady Barbara Bush lived in the Tanglewood area for a long period of time.
 All three of the houses they owned in Houston were in the Tanglewood area, and Bush began his political career there.
 Susan Warren of the Houston Chronicle said that the Bush family had established "deep roots" in Tanglewood.
 Bush moved into a house on Indian Trail in the 1960s.
 As residents of Tanglewood, the Bushes sent their children to The Kinkaid School.
 The family frequently shopped at the Rice Food Market, now known as the Rice Epicurean Market, and at Patterson Hardware & Garden Supply and Miller's Laundry & Cleaners.
 At the nearby Houston Country Club, George H. W. Bush played golf and tennis.
 He represented the community as a U.S. Congressman.
 As a Tanglewood resident, Bush liked to eat at Molina's, Otto's Barbecue, Hunan, and Ninfa's on Navigation.
 Bush later moved out of Houston, sold his Indian Trail house, and lived in Washington as he got involved in his political career.
 Bush continued to own a different house in Tanglewood, which had five bedrooms.

 In 1981 Bush became Vice President of the United States and sold his Tanglewood house, making a $596,101 profit.
 This started a dispute with the Internal Revenue Service.
 While away from Houston, Bush's legal residence was The Houstonian Hotel, in the Tanglewood area.
 To resolve the IRS dispute, in April 1985 Bush signed an affidavit that served as an agreement for him to build his retirement home on a lot in West Oaks, outside of the Tanglewood subdivision limits, but within the Tanglewood area.

 The Bushes, after leaving Washington, DC, temporarily began leasing a house formerly belonging to a family friend.
 In December 1992 the Bush family announced that it was building a new house on the lot.
 The Bushes, as of 1994, lived in the West Oaks house.
 As of 1992 Bush still attended church at St. Martin's Episcopal Church, in the Tanglewood area.